Repair and Resource Scheduling in Unbalanced Distribution Systems using Neighborhood Search: Distribution Network Repair and Restoration

-Constraint (\ref{AT1}) is used to calculate the arrival time (the time when crew $c$ starts repairing component $m$) for each crew at each damaged component.
+} Constraint (\ref{AT1}) is used to calculate the arrival time (the time when crew $c$ starts repairing component $m$) for each crew at each damaged component.
 For a crew that travels from damaged component $m$ to $n$, $\alpha_{n,c}$ equals $\alpha_{m,c} + {\mathcal{T}_{m,c}} + tr_{m,n}$.
 Big $M$ is used to decouple the times to arrive at components $m$ and $n$ if the crew does not travel from $m$ to $n$.
-The travel times can be obtained through a geographic information system (GIS).
 Constraint (\ref{AT_L>AT_T}) indicates that the line crews start repairing the damaged components after the tree crews clear the obstacles.